amplience/amplience-sfcc-composable-commerce/docs/amplience/personalised-experiences.md

 # Personalised Experiences

 Using the personalised experiences feature, you can dynamically display ordered content for specific user segments.
-You can also optionnaly display content for a specific category.
-Under the hood, the Filter API is used to filter personalised experiences based on segment and optionnaly category.
+You can also optionally display content for a specific category.
+Under the hood, the Filter API is used to filter personalised experiences based on segment and optionally category.

 ## Personalised Experience type